NathanRThomas/boiler_api/readme.md

 ### RESTful
-There are public endpoints, which require no authentication, and there are private ones Private calls requires a `user_id` and `user_token` that get authenticated each time
+There are public endpoints, which require no authentication, and there are private ones Private calls requires a Bearer Token `user_id:user_token` that get authenticated each time

 ## Getting Started

-This is built to use Cockroach DB, Redis, Couchbase, and Cassandra.
-To not include any of these just leave their ips out of the config.
+This is built to use Cockroach DB, Redis.

 ### Prerequisites

 This requires two (2) environmental variables for handling the file location of the config file as well as the templates directory

 ```
-API_TEMPLATE=/var/app/src/github.com/NathanRThomas/boiler_api//templates/
+API_TEMPLATE=/var/app/src/github.com/NathanRThomas/boiler_api/templates/
 API_CONFIG=/var/app/config.json
 ```